-Opened in 1939, Wolf Creek Ski Area claims “The Most Snow in Colorado”.
-This resort is located within the steep San Juan Mountain Range, about 30 minutes north of Pagosa Springs.
-It’s a favorite, family resort for those traveling in Southern Colorado.
-The days at Wolf Creek are sunny, the snow is epic, and the crowd is laid back.
-The lift tickets don’t break the bank either.
+Opened in 1939, Wolf Creek Ski Area claims “The Most Snow in Colorado” at over 550 inches an average year.
+This resort is located within the steep San Juan Mountain Range, about 30 minutes north of Pagosa Springs, and is a favorite for those traveling in Southern Colorado.

 The main draw for strong skiers and riders is the hike-accessed terrain, from atop Alberta or D. Bryce Chairlifts.
 Traverse in either direction for expert bowl, chute, and tree skiing.
 Most of the hiking will range from 5 to 20 minutes depending on how high you want to go.
 The summit of Wolf Creek is the Alberta Peak at 11,904 ft.

 The 1,000 acres between the Horseshoe Bowl and the Water Fall area hold some of Wolf Creek’s most exciting terrain.
 It’s accessed from atop the Alberta Lift.
 Some of it requires a traverse to get to.
 You’ll find expert double-black chutes (Knife Ridge), plenty of glades, a few intermediate trails, and everything in between.

 At the base of Wolf Creek is a lodge with a food court and bar that serves homemade meals at a reasonable price.
 Additionally, there is a gift shop, equipment rentals, and a ski school.
 At the bottom of the Alberta Lift is a small food stand with seating.
 Remember to bring some cash as most things require it.
 There isn’t any lodging at the ski area, but several lodges exist en route to Wolf Creek.